codyseibert/fire-stone-hosting/.github/pull_request_template.md

 # Related Issue/Addition to code

+Please delete options that are not relevant.

+- Fixes #
-- Issue/Addition to code, goes here.
+- Issue/Addition to code goes here

 ## Type of change